Waler: Post-war

-As demand for remounts declined in the 1940s, the Waler trade ended.
+As demand for remounts declined in the 1940s, the Waler trade declined.

+From 1959 until it was sold to Birds Australia to be converted into a wildlife sanctuary in 2000, Alex Coppock and his wife bred Walers on Newhaven Station in the Northern Territory.
+The horses were mostly rehomed elsewhere, although the original plan had been to deprive them of water and let them die.

 When the Australian Stock Horse Society was formed in 1971, the majority of horses accepted into its studbook were Waler horses.
 The ASHS also accepted horses of other breeds, notably Quarter horses, which has always been controversial.
 While many stock horses do have Quarter horse genetics in their breeding, not all do, as there are still many breeders who only breed horses of the old heritage bloodlines.
 These heritage stock horses have extensive pedigrees, often back to the 19th century, and are direct descendants of Walers with no Quarter Horse or other modern breeds.

-Reestablisment of the breed
+Reestablishment of the breed

 In the 1980s efforts began to reestablish the breed using feral Walers descended from horses that had been set loose in rural regions after the commercial trade ceased.
 The Waler horse now has two breed associations interested in preserving it, the Waler Horse Owners and Breeders Association Australia Inc. (WHOBAA) and the Waler Horse Society of Australia Inc (WHSA).
 Only horses and their progeny derived from the old bloodlines, with no imported genetics since 1945, can be registered as Walers with the WHOBAA.

 Today's Waler is a functional Australian horse, bred from bloodlines that came to Australia before 1945, that is free of imported genetics since that time.